Hidden Gems in Los Angeles

 Located opposite Animal (a famously trendy restaurant on Fairfax Avenue) is one of the city’s most secretive bars.
 With no outward signage and blacked out windows, No Name is easy to miss.
 The interior resembles a Prohibition-style speakeasy with low lighting, vintage chandeliers and velvet curtains keeping partygoers hidden from sight.

-Finish the day with a 15-minute drive back to Beverly Hills Hotel or 20-minute drive to Hotel Bel-Air.
+Finish the day with a 15-minute drive back to The Beverly Hills Hotel or 20-minute drive to Hotel Bel-Air.

 Start the day with an Esotouric Tours adventure.
 Check the pickup location for your chosen tour and order a taxi to that point.